top of page

 I’m Dr. Jodi Pawluski—a neuroscientist, therapist, and author passionate about the science of motherhood and perinatal mental health.
-My work centers around understanding how the brain changes during the transition to parenthood, how maternal mental health conditions affect both parents and their children, and how treatments like antidepressants play a role in this journey.
+My work centers around understanding how the brain changes during the transition to motherhood, how maternal mental health conditions affect a mother and her children, and how treatments like antidepressants and probiotics play a role in this journey.

 In addition to my research, I provide counseling, mentoring, and consultation services focused on perinatal mental health.
 I'm certified in Perinatal Mental Health (PMH-C) and trained as a Motherhood Studies Practitioner, combining both evidence-based knowledge and lived experience to support families and clinicians alike.

-One of my goals is to make the fascinating science of parenting accessible to everyone.
-That’s why I created the Mommy Brain Revisited podcast and wrote Mommy Brain—the first book to explore the parental brain from a parental brain researcher.
+One of my goals is to make the fascinating science of the parental brain accessible to everyone.
+That’s why I created the podcast Mommy Brain Revisited and wrote Mommy Brain—the first book to explore the parental brain from a parental brain researcher.

-Originally from Canada, I earned my B.Sc. in Biopsychology, M.A. in Psychology, Ph.D. in Neuroscience, and Habilitation Degree (HDR) in Life Sciences while living and working in both North America and Europe.
-I’m also a mother of two, and I draw from both my professional expertise and personal experiences to guide my work and advocacy.
+Originally from Canada, I earned my B.Sc. in Psychology (UBC), M.A. in Psychology (Toronto), Ph.D. in Neuroscience (UBC), and Habilitation Degree (HDR) in Life Sciences (Rennes).
+I’m a mother of two, and I draw from both my professional expertise and personal experiences to guide my work and advocacy.

 Ultimately, I believe that understanding the brain and mental health during parenthood not only empowers individuals but helps build healthier families and communities.